 When you come across this error then once you should check whether your phone OS is updated or not.
 Maybe your device is not running on the latest version, so this popup has occurred.

 So simply go to Settings > click on Phone and then on Software Update.
 If any update is available then immediately update it and check if the problem resolves.
 If no update is available then move to the next solution.

 To solve Not registered on network insert SIM card error on an Android phone, you can also try to update APN settings for different network providers.

 - Go to Settings > Connections > Mobile Networks > Access Point Names

 - Now click on the ‘ADD’ option and then enter the APN data required.
 You can find the APN number by calling your operator.

 Fix 4: Check out signal and the restart

-Check it once by changing the location and when you find out better signal, restart your device and re-register on that network.
+Check it once by changing the location and when you find out a better signal, restart your device and re-register on that network.